 El Villar Reservoir, embalse en el río Lozoya, península ibérica

-El Villar is a reservoir in the Community of Madrid that stores water from the Lozoya River.
-The dam is built from stone, over 50 feet (15 meters) high and more than 330 feet (100 meters) long, with a control tower at its center and overflow structures to manage excess water during heavy rains.
+El Villar is a reservoir in the northern part of the Community of Madrid, fed by the Lozoya River.
+The stone dam has a control tower at its center and overflow structures that manage the water level when rains are heavy.

 The community of curious travelers